michal-karbasz/explorea-event-manager/README.md

 <img src='screenshot.PNG'>

-The project is currently at the beginning of developement phase but an overall idea is easliy noticable.
+The project is currently in the middle of developement phase but an overall idea is easliy noticable.

 Explorea covers: